astropenguin/homebrew-radex/README.md

 | `radex-lvg` | RADEX built with option 2 (expanding sphere) |
 | `radex-slab` | RADEX built with option 3 (plane parallel slab) |

-Note that molecular data directory (moldat) is not set by default.
+Note that the path of data directory (`radat`) is not set by default.
-User must specify the full path of a file when you run a RADEX binary (/Users/astropenguin/moldat/co.dat, for example).
+User must specify the full path of a data file when you run a RADEX binary (e.g., /Users/astropenguin/radex/data/co.dat).

 ## Installation